 Once Optimizely has collected enough data, it uses an advanced statistical engine to tell you which version of your page performs better.
 With Optimizely there’s no guesswork involved, you will know with mathematical certainty which version of your site has a lower shopping cart abandonment rate and exactly how big the impact on your business will be.

-Start testing with Optimizely today and use data to increase sales and grow your customers!
+Start testing with Optimizely today and use data to increase sales and improve your customers shopping experience!